Atlanta, GA DUI Attorneys

 Successful maintenance of the ignition interlock device must be evidenced by the permit holder to DDS by producing satisfactory monthly monitoring reports before DDS removes the ignition interlock restriction from the permit.
 A permit may be renewed for a fee of $5.00 if additional time is needed for the permit holder to comply with the terms of the ignition interlock device.
 Still, it may only be renewed one time once the permit holder becomes eligible to reinstate their driver’s license.
 Following the designated term of successful compliance, the ignition interlock device restriction may be removed from the limited driving permit in person at a DDS Customer Service Center for a fee of $100.00 (or $90.00 if removal of the restriction is requested by mail or other approved alternate means).
 The removal fee is in addition to any reinstatement fee that may be required.

-Warming to drivers:
+A Warming to Georgia drivers:

 Every Summer, Georgia State Patrol and almost every other law enforcement agency in Georgia enforce the 100 Days of Summer H.E.A.T. campaign from mid-May through Labor Day.
-The Click It or Ticket campaign ran from May 13 through Memorial Day, June 3, and will again run for the Thanksgiving holiday.
+The Click It or Ticket campaign ran from May 13 through Memorial Day, June 3, and just wrapped its recent campaign over the Thanksgiving holiday weekend.
 Operation Zero Tolerance ran from June 24 through the Fourth of July.
 The Drive Sober or Get Pulled Over campaign wrapped up this Labor Day, September 2, and will run from mid-December through New Year’s Day again.
 Local law enforcement H.E.A.T. units, such as the Atlanta Police Department, participate in all sober driving mobilization campaigns.
 We continue to see a concentrated effort for DUI detection, including roadblocks (checkpoints) during major sporting events, concerts, and holidays.
-The Georgia State Patrol issued a press release noting 20 fatalities over the Labor Day holiday travel period and 480 DUI arrests.
-The Governor’s Office of Highway Safety (GOHS) and the National Highway Traffic Safety Administration (NHTSA) constantly issue warnings about the dangers of driving drunk and designate a sober driver.
-Here are recent social media posts on Facebook and Twitter from Georgia GOHS never to drink and drive and to plan for a sober ride home:
+The Georgia Department of Public Safety (DPS) issued a press release that seventeen people were killed in Thanksgiving Day holiday travel period crashed.
+Also, 425 people were arrested for DUI.

 Call our experienced DUI attorneys today: